‘I've realized that “sustainable” doesn’t really mean the same thing in every context.’

 In which company did you complete your internship?
 What were your main activities?

-As an architect, I completed my three-week internship at a vocational school, specifically the Lycée de Ruhango in Rwanda, in the field of construction.
+As an architect, I completed my three-week internship at a trainingschool, specifically the Lycée de Ruhango in Rwanda, in the field of construction.
 Together with the SES expert, I was assigned to the teachers of ‘building construction’ and our task was to train them primarily in CAD programmes so that they could keep up with technological changes.
-During the computer-aided drawing sessions, we were also able to discuss the basic principles of architecture.
-In addition, we went through various construction principles together.
+During the computer-aided drawing sessions, we were also able to discuss the basic principles of architecture, such as: What determines a consistent rise-to-run ratio for a staircase?
+How do you locate the point where the section cuts through on a floor plan?
+Or: What does it mean to draw “to scale”?, such as: What determines a consistent rise-to-run ratio for a staircase?
+How do you locate the point where the section cuts through on a floor plan?
+Or: What does it mean to draw “to scale”?

 What did you learn during your internship, whether from your colleagues, supervisors or independently?

-Together with the SES expert, I tried to introduce the aspect of sustainability.
-As an economically growing country, Rwanda sees the greatest progress in reinforced concrete constructions, which Europe is already trying to move away from again due to their negative environmental impact.
-We presented wood to the teachers as a naturally renewable, versatile building material whose static load-bearing capacity in an industrially processed product was unknown to them.
-Nevertheless, the question remains whether wood can be used in Rwanda on such a large scale as it is here, as the location factors are different and there is not enough forest cover to meet construction needs.
-So I learned that “sustainable” is not always “sustainable”.
+Together with the Senior Expert, I attempted to incorporate sustainability into the project.
+As a country experiencing economic growth, Rwanda is making significant progress in reinforced concrete construction, a practice that Europe is already trying to move away from due to its negative environmental impact.
+We introduced wood to the teachers as a naturally renewable and versatile building material, the static load-bearing capacity of which in industrially processed products was unknown to them.
+However, it remains to be seen whether wood can be used in Rwanda on such a large scale as it is here, given that the location factors are different and there is not enough wood to meet construction needs.
+‘I've realized that “sustainable” doesn’t really mean the same thing in every context.’

 Why did you choose Team works! and the AGYO?

-As the title of the programme line suggests, I was very taken with the idea of forming teams with the population of an African country in order to exchange ideas and learn from each other.
+As the title of the project suggests, I was very taken with the idea of forming teams with people of an African country in order to exchange ideas and learn from each other.

-What are the advantages of being in a tandem team with an SES expert?
+What are the advantages of being in a tandem team with an Senior Expert?

-On the one hand, the SES expert had selected some wonderful examples of projects built in Rwanda that are both sustainable in terms of their social approach and use vernacular aesthetic materials.
-This was instructive in terms of broadening my professional horizons and seeing some great projects in my host country.
+On the one hand, the Senior Expert had selected some wonderful project examples built in Rwanda that are both sustainable in terms of their social approach and use local aesthetic materials.
+This broadened my professional horizons and gave me the opportunity to see some great projects in my host country.
 On the other hand, it proved very interesting to hear about the SES expert's previous experiences in other countries where she had worked.

 What advice would you give to other young people who are interested in doing an internship in an African country?